bondy-io/bondy/apps/bondy_db/doc_extras/architecture/06_compaction_and_bootstrap.md

 ```

 over every `{HLC, Origin, Seq}` `cell_apply` event the instance has
 materialised.
-One property of the op-log makes a per-origin maximum a
-complete summary of the applied set: **delivery is causal — no per-origin
-gaps.** Because an origin's events apply in sequence order with nothing
-skipped (see [chapter 02](02_event_log_and_keys.md)), knowing the
-maximum sequence applied from an origin is equivalent to knowing
-*exactly which* of that origin's events have been applied.
-Two instances
+A single number per origin summarises that set completely
+only if the applied seqs form a **contiguous prefix**, and that is a
+property the substrate has to enforce rather than one delivery supplies.
+Events do arrive out of order, and a cell can fail to materialise while
+later ones from the same origin succeed — a bucket whose table is not
+registered here, or a value too large to frame.

+So the entry means "every seq from this origin up to N materialised
+here", and it advances only across a contiguous run.
+`bondy_oplog_cell_apply:partition_contiguous/4` draws that run from the
+seqs that actually routed, and anything above a gap is **held** in
+`bondy_oplog_registry`'s `pending` set rather than claimed.
+Cost is one
+interval per hole, not per seq above it, so a permanently unroutable
+bucket costs one interval however much folds behind it.

+Held state is visible rather than silent. `pending/1` is non-empty for an
+origin exactly when that origin has a hole, and an instance that carries
+one past `db.frontier.hole_alarm` raises
+`bondy_oplog_frontier_hole` naming the origins, where the gap starts, and
+how much is stranded above it.

-with equal frontiers have therefore applied the same op-set, and the
+Two instances with equal frontiers have therefore applied the same
-op-based CRDT guarantees the same op-set yields the same state (see
+op-set, and the op-based CRDT guarantees the same op-set yields the same
-[chapter 05](05_crdt_model.md)).
-Two further properties make this the
+state (see [chapter 05](05_crdt_model.md)).
+Two further properties make
-right oracle:
+this the right oracle:

 - **It is compaction-invariant.** The frontier is a cumulative *applied
   position*, not a snapshot of live state.
 Compaction truncates the MST